 The [<] command returns the value of user data stored in the EEPROM.
-The
+The value <n> is between 0 and 15; 0 is the default.

 3.6 Error Codes and Pump Status

 The [Q] command is used for serial communications and reports error codes and pump status (ready or busy).
 The user should send a [Q] command before sending a program string or individual command to ensure that the pump has completed the previous command successfully.